- How is Waldenstrom macroglobulinemia treated?

 Biological therapy or immunotherapy for Waldenstrom macroglobulinemia

 Rituximab (Rituxan®) is the most widely used monoclonal antibody for lymphoma, including WM.
 It attaches to a protein that is found on the surface of lymphoma cells called CD20.
 This attachment tells the lymphoma cell to die.
 Patients get rituximab by infusion into a vein (IV) at the doctor’s office or clinic.
 Rituximab can be given alone or with chemotherapy as a part of treatment.

-Alemtuzumab (Campath®): Alemtuzumab is a monoclonal antibody that is directed at a different protein on lymphoma cells called CD52.
+Alemtuzumab (Campath®) is directed at a different protein on lymphoma cells called CD52.
 This drug is more commonly used to treat patients with chronic lymphocytic leukemia, but it has also helped some patients with WM.
 It is given by infusion into a vein (IV) or under the skin, usually 3 times a week.
-A serious side effect of alemtuzumab is a large drop in the blood counts that can last weeks or even months.
+A serious side effect of alemtuzumab is a large drop in blood cell counts that can last weeks or even months.
 People on this drug can develop life-threatening infections that are hard to treat while their white blood cells are low.

 Immunomodulating drugs (IMiDs) are thought to work against certain cancers by boosting parts of your immune system, although exactly how they work is not clear.
 These drugs are most often used to treat multiple myeloma, but they might also be helpful in treating WM.